nevendyulgerov/udacity-my-reads/README.md

 # My-Reads
-A bookshelf app that allows user to select and categorize books as you have read, are currently reading, or want to read.
+A bookshelf app that allows user to select and categorize books you have read, are currently reading, or want to read.

 ## Requirements
 * npm